GeoMx2022/backend-project-nc-news/README.md

-# NC News Server SetUp
+# Views News Backend

 #### Project Summary
-NC News is an social media app that currently allows users to do the following:
+Views News is an social media app.
+This backend is a server for the app that will allow users to do the following:
 * GET
     * /api/topics
     * /api/users